Removing Barriers to Treatment

 average per expense

-Covering personal essentials — wigs, dental work, clothing, and comfort items — that help patients maintain dignity and normalcy during cancer treatment.
+Personal essentials and comfort items — such as wigs, clothing, hygiene items, and comfort items — that support dignity and daily stability during cancer treatment.

 average per expense